laidav/hubfx/packages/core/README.md

     - how to bind to vue?
   - api

+# TODOS

 1. Forms
   - API

 1. forms with react

+1. set up cicd

 ## CLEAN UP TODOS
 - why is lint function not picking up type errors that jest ts is?